 - Be honest: PI tests are designed to assess your natural tendencies and behavior patterns.
 It’s important to be truthful and answer the questions as honestly as possible to ensure the most accurate results.

 - Practice good test-taking skills: This includes pacing yourself, double-checking answers, and managing your time efficiently.

 Remember, the PI test is just one aspect of the hiring process, and the results are used in conjunction with other factors, such as interview and reference checks, to make a final hiring decision.
 By preparing and being honest, you can increase your chances of passing the test.

 Predictive Index Behavioral Assessment sample questions

-Here are some sample questions from the Predictive Index Behavioral Assessment:
+Here are some free sample questions from the Predictive Index Behavioral Assessment: